Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse4_distributed.md

 Try and understand the steps above.
 Pay particular attention to the parameters of the simulated dipoles.

 We now proceed to generate a MATLAB data-structure that FieldTrip understands.
 This data-structure is a collection of MATLAB-variables, organized in so-called fields, that belong together.
 An important aspect of these FieldTrip data structures is that the numeric data that is represented (in our case in the 'avg’ field) is accompanied by all information necessary to interpret this numeric data.
-For example, there is a field called 'time’, that indicates each time sample in seconds (i.e. it maps the columns of the 'avg’ field on a physical time axis).
+For example, there is a field called 'time’, that indicates each time sample in seconds (i.e., it maps the columns of the 'avg’ field on a physical time axis).
 The 'label’ field specifies the name of each channel (and tells us which row in the 'avg’ field belongs to which channel).

     data        = [];
     data.avg    = sensordata;